 A short history of glass:

-The 20th Century saw the ‘Art & Crafts’ movement evolve with legendary Charles Rennie Macintosh (a Scot) and Louis Comfort Tiffany (an American) bringing glass and design to a new and exciting artistic level.
+The 20th Century saw the "Arts & Crafts Movement" evolve with the legendary Charles Rennie McIntosh ( a Scot) & Louis Comfort Tiffany (an American) bring glass & design to a new & exciting artistic level.

 Breagha Glass Art:

 Design begins with an idea, then onto a sketch, progressing to measuring, cutting, layering & stacking the glass to a design specification before being placed in the electric powered & computer controlled kiln, where a series of rapid heat cycles, with preset temperatures around 1490 F (810 C) are held at predetermined intervals to allow bonding, & finally, a process of slow cooling is essential to complete the fused glass art work process.